-Reduce harmful toxins in your home: how to make your own ‘clean’ laundry detergent at a fraction of the price
+Reduce harmful toxins in your home: Make your own ‘clean’ laundry detergent

 Chemicals commonly found in commercial laundry detergents are anything but safe.
 Phosphates, dioxanes, sodium hypochlorite (bleach), synthetic dyes, and sodium lauryl sulfate/sodium laureth sulfate (SLS/SLES) have been linked to irritation, inflammation, internal organ damage, and even early death.1,2,3 Many of these compounds are also carcinogens.4

 Unfortunately, you live in an increasingly toxic world.
 Trendy detox diets only scrape the surface.
 But LivAmend can help.

 Cleaning clothes with toxic substances doesn’t make a lot of sense.

 That may be why you’re seeing non-toxic cleaning products like MyGreenFills everywhere.
 More than half of people say they’re often or always influenced by eco-friendly and ethical products when shopping for laundry and household cleaners.5

 The convenience of the internet is also a money-saver.
 It’s never been easier to research and replicate a DIY recipe (like our MyGreenFills backup mix below) so you don’t have to pay full price.

 Whether you want to make your own MyGreenFills or ensure a safer pick when you buy, read on to find out which clean ingredients to look for.